Stop WordPress from Overwriting .htaccess File

 Save the file after adding the code.

-Adding code to the wp-config.php file stops WordPress from rewriting the .htaccess file, keeping your custom rules safe.
-This method works well alongside other protections like file permissions.
+Adding add_filter('got_rewrite', '__return_false') to wp-config.php stops WordPress from rewriting .htaccess, keeping your custom rules safe.
+This method pairs well with file permissions (Step 1) as a second layer of protection.

 Conclusion